 HousingFest unites music lovers while supporting the Urban Ministry Center’s efforts to end chronic homelessness in Charlotte.

 Urban Ministry Housing Programs

-There are currently more than 500 people dealing with chronic homelessness in Charlotte.
-The Urban Ministry Center works to end homelessness for these individuals through several initiatives, the most prominent of which is its HousingWorks programs.
+There are over 400 people dealing with chronic homelessness in Charlotte.
+The Urban Ministry Center works to end homelessness for these individuals through several initiatives, the most prominent of which is its Housing Program.
 Housing is not only the compassionate answer – it’s the cost-effective solution to homelessness.
-The average chronically homeless individual costs the city of Charlotte $40,000 per year.
-But to house a person in one of UMC’s HousingWorks programs costs substantially less, at only $14,000 annually.
+The average chronically homeless individual costs the Charlotte community $40,000 per year.
+But to house a person in one of UMC’s Housing Programs costs substantially less, at only $14,000 annually.